Inside drugmakers' strategy to boost cancer medicines with 'Lazarus effect'

 Cancer patients and drug companies alike got a boost last year when the federal Medicare health program for the elderly and disabled said it would cover FDA-approved tests for advanced cancer patients that can identify hundreds of genetic mutations at once.
 A Medicare endorsement is generally followed by widespread coverage decisions by private insurers.

 But the final regulations dropped a requirement that testmakers prove the tests are cost-effective and improve patient care.
-That created an “evidence gap” that has allowed some insurers, also known as third-party payers, to withhold coverage or demand more proof that they benefit patients, said Jeff Schreier of Diaceutics PLC, a data analytics company that works with drugmakers to improve diagnostic testing.
+That created an “evidence gap” that has allowed some insurers, also known as third-party payers, to withhold coverage or demand more proof that they benefit patients, said Jeff Schreier of Diaceutics PLC (DXRX.L), a data analytics company that works with drugmakers to improve diagnostic testing.

 “More payers are coming around, but it’s slow,” he said.

-The most recent coverage policy from CVS Health Corp’s Aetna approves many single-gene tests for specific cancers, but still largely considers multi-gene tests experimental.
-Anthem Inc’s policy limits testing to “medically necessary” use and states there’s “insufficient published evidence” to support widespread testing.
+The most recent coverage policy from CVS Health Corp’s (CVS.N) Aetna approves many single-gene tests for specific cancers, but still largely considers multi-gene tests experimental.
+Anthem Inc’s (ANTM.N) policy limits testing to “medically necessary” use and states there’s “insufficient published evidence” to support widespread testing.

 And while Foundation Medicine’s and Thermo Fisher’s tests are getting reimbursed from Medicare, many hospitals such as MD Anderson, which have developed their own tests, are not guaranteed payment.
 “Reimbursement is still a driving force,” MD Anderson’s Kenna Shaw said of genomic testing, which costs an average of $5,000 per patient globally.